datatrails/datatrails-samples/archivist_samples/wipp/README.md

         }
         return attachment

-    # Instantiate WIPP object and create an RKVST record to begin
+    # Instantiate WIPP object and create an DataTrails record to begin
     # tracing and publishing its lifecycle
     # Drum Asset
     LOGGER.info("Creating Drum Asset...")